mgrand/smileyVars/README.md

 There is an additional integration with the [Spring Framework's `JdbcTemplate`](#integration-with-spring-frameworks-jdbctemplate) class.

+There is also a convenience class named [MapSetter](#mapsetter) that allows you to reuse the same value settings for multiple database queries.

 ### SmileyVars as a Stand-Alone Pre-Processor
 In this section, we show you how to use smileyVars as a stand-alone preprocessor.